National Gallery

 2. The National Gallery used to be the home to the Royal Society of Arts before it moved to Burlington House.
 The gallery has always had the promotion and learning of art at its core, which continues today.

 3. As war loomed in 1938 the gallery sent paintings to Wales for protection, but they were returned when the ultimately ill-fated Munich accord was signed.
-The paintings were sent away again just prior to war being declared in 1939.
+The paintings were sent away again just before the war was declared in 1939.

 4. In March 1914 suffragette Mary Richardson managed to smuggle a meat cleaver into the National Gallery.
-She slashed the Velasquez masterpiece ‘Rokeby Venus’ seven times and was jailed the maximum 6 months for the incident.
+She slashed the Velasquez masterpiece ‘Rokeby Venus’ seven times and was jailed for a maximum of 6 months for the incident.

-5. The National Gallery is also home to a number of superb sculptures, one of these being of George Washington, the first American President.
+5. The National Gallery is also home to several superb sculptures, one of these being of George Washington, the first American President.
 The statue can be found outside the gallery and was a gift in 1921 from the Commonwealth of Virginia.

 History

-• April 1824 British Government buys 38 paintings from Angerstein estate and displays them at his home in Pall Mall.
+• April 1824 British Government buys 38 paintings from Angerstein’s estate and displays them at his home in Pall Mall.

 • 1838 New National Gallery building in Trafalgar Square opened to the public.

-• 1855 Reform of gallery administration following public criticism, with new post of Director created.
+• 1855 Reform of gallery administration following public criticism, with a new post of Director created.

 • 1876 Completion of new wing including the impressive dome, providing 7 more rooms.

-• March 1914 The Velasquez painting ‘Rokeby Venus’ damaged by suffragette Mary Richardson.
+• March 1914 The Velasquez painting ‘Rokeby Venus’ was damaged by suffragette Mary Richardson.

 Facilities and Accessibility

-The National Gallery has a number of level access entrances, the main one being via the Sainsbury Wing.
-All these entrances are located near to lifts.
+The National Gallery has several level access entrances, the main one being via the Sainsbury Wing.
+All these entrances are located near to the lifts.
 Metal detectors and bag inspections are in operation for security reasons.

 There are a range of audio guides and free tours to enhance your visit as well as an app so you can receive information about paintings on your smartphone.
 Audio tours are also available, as are British Sign Language multimedia tours and talks.
 Audio guides are produced for exhibitions, plus hearing loops for events such as talks or films.